 About

 Hello!
 I am an applied cryptographer working on the design and analysis of cryptographic protocols, especially in the context of blockchains.
-My work aims to bridge theory and practice with the goal of helping to empower users, increase privacy, and reduce or eliminate trusted third parties.
+My current research is on threshold signatures/wallets and secure off-chain protocols such as payment channels and rollups.
+I am also getting interested in post-quantum cryptography and anonymous credentials.

 News